-20.1 If the Association resolves by a simple majority of those present and voting that the Association shall be dissolved, any assets remaining after the satisfaction of all proper debts and liabilities, subject to the prior approval of the Royal Court pursuant to an application in accordance with Article 10 of the Law, shall be paid to the States of Jersey Ministry for Economic Development or otherwise dealt with in accordance with the Law provided that no resolution to dissolve the Association shall be considered unless notice in writing setting out the terms of the resolution shall have been sent to every Member of the Association not less than eight weeks before the date of the meeting at which it is to be considered.
+Subject to the provisions of Article 15 of the Charities Law, if the Association resolves by a resolution passed by Members at a General Meeting or an Annual General Meeting that the Association shall be dissolved, any assets remaining after the satisfaction of all proper debts and liabilities, subject to the prior approval of the Royal Court pursuant to an application in accordance with Article 10 of the Law, shall be paid to such entity established for Charitable Purposes with objects that are equivalent or similar to the Objects of the Association as the Committee shall in its absolute discretion determine and in the absence of such determination to Charitable Purposes generally provided that no resolution to dissolve the Association shall be considered unless notice in writing setting out the terms of the resolution shall have been sent to every Member of the Association not less than eight weeks before the date of the meeting at which it is to be considered.

-21. Alteration to this Constitution
+Alteration to this Constitution

-21.1 These Rules may be altered by a resolution passed by a simple majority of those present and voting at any General Meeting of the Members of the Association (including the Annual General Meeting) provided that no such resolution shall be considered unless notice in writing setting out the terms of the resolution shall have been sent to every Member of the Association not less than 28 days before the date of the meeting at which it is to be considered, and provided further that no such alteration shall take effect until the same have received the subsequent approval of the Royal Court pursuant to the Law.
+These Rules may be altered by a resolution passed by Members at any General Meeting of the Members of the Association (including the Annual General Meeting) provided that no such resolution shall be considered unless notice in writing setting out the terms of the resolution shall have been sent to every Member of the Association not less than 28 days (or 7 days if a meeting is convened on short notice in accordance with Rule 10.3) before the date of the meeting at which it is to be considered, and provided further that no such alteration shall take effect until the same has received the subsequent approval of the Royal Court pursuant to the Law.